singpolyma/redis_fdw/README.md

 Make necessary changes for 9.2 and later.

-You will need to have the right branch checked out to match the PostgreSQL release you are buiding against, as the FDW API has changed from release to release.
+You will need to have the right branch checked out to match the PostgreSQL release you are building against, as the FDW API has changed from release to release.

 Dave has tested the original on Mac OS X 10.6 only, and Andrew on Fedora and